Jalal999/task-monese/README.md

 ### `npm install'

-It will install all needed dependencies to able to run the app.
+It will install all needed dependencies and npm modules to able to run the app.

 ### `npm start'